Protocol Support

 Sweets implements xdg-toplevel-icon-v1.
 A client can give an individual window

-its own icon — either a themed icon name or pixel buffers — overriding the
+its own icon — a themed name or pixel buffers — overriding the default derived

-default icon derived from its app-id (useful when one app shows several windows
+from app-id.
+This helps when one app shows several windows wanting distinct

-Sweets draws no title bars, so it does not paint the icon itself.
-Instead it
+Sweets draws no title bars, so it does not paint the icon.
+It records the

-records the per-window icon name and exposes it through the IPC views
+per-window icon name and exposes it through the IPC windows query as

 # smoke test